brobert83/cucumber_base_http_java8/README.md

 - This main intention for this library is to be used in conjunction with Spring/Springboot
 - The mechanism used to create interoperability is Spring beans wiring
-- Currently only json response body is supported, anything else and the body assert will fail